Computing spectral shifts for Johannsen-Psaltis black holes: Tabulated QNM Shifts

 \section{Tabulated QNM Shifts}

-Table \ref{tab:AllShifts} gives the slowly rotating gravitational JP QNM shifts in the form of Eq.~\eqref{eqn:JPQNMDecomp} for \(2\leq \ell \leq 10\), \(n=0,1,2\).
+Table \ref{tab:AllShifts} gives the slowly rotating gravitational JP QNM shifts in the form of Eq.~\eqref{eqn:JPQNMDecomp} for \(2\leq \ell \leq 10\), \(n=0,1,2\), also publicly available in \cite{wu2026beyondgrqnms}.
 Both even and odd parity modes are presented.
 All modes are calculated to a relative tolerance of \(O(10^{-4})\).